 If culture is more your thing, you'll be spoilt for choice in London.
 Take your pick from world-leading museums and art galleries, most of them free of charge, as well as famous theatres and performance venues.

 You’ll also enjoy some of the best shopping area in Europe - from the upmarket West End to vibrant markets such as Camden and Spitalfields.
 Then there’s also a bewildering choice of restaurants and bars, music venues and nightclubs to suit every taste and pocket.

 One thing’s for sure: you’ll never be bored.

 It’s hard to imagine a richer and more dynamic environment than UEL’s east London home.
 This is one of the city’s most diverse areas, and our campuses in Docklands and Stratford are at the heart of a rapidly evolving landscape.

 It’s also London’s creative hub, where young artists, musicians and designers choose to live and work.
 Media and technology companies and arts organisations continue to move eastwards.
 The area is full of art galleries, studios and avant-garde music venues, and this creative buzz spills out onto the streets, cafés and bars.

 Stratford may be best known for hosting the London Olympics and Paralympics but it’s also home to Westfield Stratford City - the largest urban shopping mall in Europe.
 It includes a wide choice of restaurants, cafes and bars as well as a casino and a multi-screen cinema.

 Nearby, you’ll find another cinema, a famous theatre and, of course, the Olympic Park, where the swimming pool and velodrome are both open to the public.

-From 2016, the main Olympic stadium will be the new home of West Ham United Football Club.
+In 2016, the main Olympic stadium, now called the London Stadium, became the new home of West Ham United Football Club.

 Elsewhere in east London, there are plenty of options for shopping and going out at night - whether for a meal or something more energetic.